gmtribe/launchpad-CCA/docs/autogen/src/src/libraries/DemandLib.sol/library.DemandLib.md

 ## Functions
 ### resolveRoundingUp

-Resolve the demand at a given price, rounding up
+Resolve the demand at a given price, rounding up.
+We only round up when we compare demand to supply so we never find a price that is too low.

 *"Resolving" means converting all demand into token terms, which requires dividing the currency demand by a price*